 I did an entire breakdown of the Megaformer in a previous post, but basically, it is a powerful machine that can give you a killer full-body workout with low-impact movements.
 The machine has adjustable resistance via spring-loads and focuses on slow & controlled movements to activate slow-twitch muscle fibers.

 The trick is to go incredibly slow.
 I mean like glacial.
 You need to spend 8 seconds in each move and actually feel the burn.
 That’s 4 seconds in and 4 seconds out.
 I know that may seem like an easy feat, but trust — it’s not.
 When things get hard or heavy, instinctually we are designed to push through to complete the task, but not here.
 You need to simmer in the shaking of your muscles.

 The T3 megaformer machines are state-of-the-art, but my favorite classes are the combo classes.
 These are unique because it’s broken up into 22 minutes of cardio on a curved treadmill.
 Curved treadmills have no power, and you are pretty much on a human hamster wheel.
 The following 22 minutes are on the reformer in deep strength training moves.
 There’s nothing quite like a class like this and it’s transformed my workout routine.

 Barre, on the other hand, is a ballet-inspired fitness method that was actually created by physical therapists.
 It focuses on low-impact moves that are core-heavy with lots of stretching in the middle.
-These classes often don’t include a cardio component so you’ll have to that elsewhere.
-However, it can be great for rest days, core days, or whenever you need to stretch into your muscles.
+These classes often don’t include a cardio component so you’ll have to do that elsewhere.
+However, it can be great for rest days, core days, or whenever you need to stretch your muscles.

 Related: Barre Experts Explain How To Dominate Your First Class